department-of-veterans-affairs/va.gov-cms/README.md

 ## Get Started

+## HTTPS testing
+You can't test with the VA cert (custom cert on Lando) but you can use Lando's self signed cert.
+If you need to test the actual cert locally contact the DevOps team to help you setup the vagrant build system to get HTTPS working with VA CA.

+To test with Lando's self-signed cert you need to tell your system to trust the Lando Certificate Authority.
+Instructions are here > https://docs.devwithlando.io/config/security.html

+Arch, TODO, create upstream PR with `sudo trust anchor --store ~/.lando/certs/lndo.site.pem`

+Note: I had to still import that same CA into Chrome.
+Go to chrome://settings/certificates?search=https
+Click "Authorities"
+Import `.lando\certs\lndo.site.pem`

 ### Custom Composer Scripts

 There are a number of helpful composer "scripts" available, located in the [composer.json](composer.json) file, in the `scripts` section.
 These scripts get loaded in as composer commands.